 Center for Orthopedic and Spine Surgery

-Family members and caregivers can play an important role in your recovery, so we encourage them to join you for your preoperative education class.
-The class will give them important information on how to help care for you while you are recovering from hip, knee or shoulder replacement surgery.
+- Community, family and caregiver education on how to help care for you while you are recovering from hip, knee or shoulder replacement surgery

 Joint Replacement Services